 Subclass of: E2 Temporal Entity Scope note: This class comprises the states of objects characterised by a certain condition over a time-span.
 An instance of this class describes the prevailing physical condition of any material object or feature during a specific E52 Time Span.
 In general, the time-span for which a certain condition can be asserted may be shorter than the real time-span, for which this condition held.
 The nature of that condition can be described using P2 has type .
-For example, the E3 Condition State "condition of the SS Great Britain between 22 September 1846 and 27 August 1847" can be characterized as E55 Type "wrecked".
-Examples: the "Amber Room" in Tsarskoje Selo being completely reconstructed from summer 2003 until now the Peterhof Palace near Saint Petersburg being in ruins from 1944 - 1946 the state of my turkey in the oven at 14:30 on 25 December, 2002 (P2 has type: E55 Type "still not cooked") Properties: P5 consists of (forms part of): E3 Condition State E4 Period Subclass of: E2 Temporal Entity Superclass of: E5 Event Scope note: This class comprises sets of coherent phenomena or cultural manifestations bounded in time and space.
+For example, the E3 Condition State "condition of the SS Great Britain between 22 September 1846 and 27 August 1847" can be characterized as E55 Type "wrecked". until nowthe Peterhof Palace near Saint Petersburg being in ruins fr the Peterhof Palace near Saint Petersburg being in ruins from 1944 - 1946 the state of my turkey in the oven at 14:30 on 25 December, 2002 (P2 has type: E55 Type) E4 Period Subclass of: Superclass of: E2 Temporal Entity E5 Event Scope note: This class comprises sets of coherent phenomena or cultural manifestations bounded in time and space.
 It is the social or physical coherence of these phenomena that identify an E4 Period and not the associated spatio-temporal bounds.
 These bounds are a mere approximation of the actual process of growth, spread and retreat.
 Consequently, different periods can overlap and coexist in time and space, such as when a nomadic culture exists in the same area as a sedentary culture.
 Typically this class is used to describe prehistoric or historic periods such as the "Neolithic Period", the "Ming Dynasty" or the "McCarthy Era".
 There are however no assumptions about the scale of the associated phenomena.
 In particular all events are seen as synthetic processes